Links

 Dimensional Accuracy: Can vary from project-to-project, photo quality and the size of the subject - photogrammetry is accurate to 3mms for small objects but up to 50mms for large buildings.
 The disadvantage of a Data Generation workflow is that it is dependent on the intermediate medium of photography, there may be minor distortions to the image compared to a precise Data Capture workflow.

-Leica BLK360 Laser Scanner
+Leica BLK360 Terrestrial Scanner

 The Leica BLK360 Laser Scanner is a very portable, lightweight terrestrial scanner.
 It uses a rotating + spinning laser with time-of-light technology to directly capture an environment.
 Chain together a series of these scans to generate accurate colour point cloud data.